jh1993/UnderusedOptions/README.txt

 Arcane Accounting:
 - Now instead lasts 2 turns (starting from the next turn) with only 50% chance to refund 1 spell charge.
 Duration can be extended by Permanence.

+Faestone:
+- Using a mana potion now resurrects the faestone if it's dead.

 Ghostfire:
 - Fire ghosts now have 100% dark resistance, to not anti-synergize with ghostfire tormentors.